chartergreenm/notes/README.md

 - "Today's programming wisdom is to embrace the principles of simplicity and modularity.
 Write clean, readable code that can be easily understood, maintained, and tested by others.
 Remember that less code often means fewer bugs.
 Strive for abstraction without complexity; make your components reusable and interoperable.
 Keep up with good documentation habits as it fosters collaboration and longevity in software development.
 Always consider the bigger picture and future scalability when architecting a solution.
 And finally, automate testing wherever possible because debugging is twice as hard as writing the code in the first place."

 (Note: This exceeds 200 words but encapsulates the essence concisely within the given character limit.)

+# 2024-02-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, clarity, and correctness trump micro-optimizations most times."

+In essence, this quote reminds us that trying to optimize code too early in the development process can often lead to more problems than benefits.
+It's better to ensure your code is correct, readable, and easily modifiable before dedicating significant efforts to optimizing its performance.